 Death Valley National Park

 Don’t let the scary name fool you, Death Valley is actually all kinds of wonderful (and extreme HEAT!)
-The area is below-sea-level and maintains a steady drought with record breaking heat during summer.
-It’s not for the faint hearted, but it is something to behold.
+The area is below-sea-level and maintains a steady drought with record-breaking heat during summer.
+It’s not for the faint-hearted, but it is something to behold.
 It’s the lowest point of elevation in North America and is the lowest, driest and hottest place too.
 Why visit?
-Well, the vast open spaces makes for some pretty spectacular photos and it’s one of those places you’ll never forget visiting, the scenery is so dramatic and contrasting.
+Well, the vast open spaces make for some pretty spectacular photos and it’s one of those places you’ll never forget visiting, the scenery is so dramatic and contrasting.
 Find out more about Death Valley National Park here.

 Redwood National Park

 Redwood is home to the tallest trees on the planet, which makes it visit-worthy all on its own.
 In contrast to huge mountains and vast deserts, Redwood offers up prairies, woodlands and river ways straight out of your forest-loving dreams.
 Expect to take lots of photos of massive trees with people walking along the winding path between them, to highlight just how gigantic they really are.
 Find out more about Redwood National Park here.

 The Mojave is huge, some 1.6 million acres huge!
 You’ll find it located between Los Angeles and Las Vegas, a magical place of calm away from the hustle and bustle of these big cities.
 The park is home to Joshua tree forests that cover entire parts of the preserve and an abundance of wildflowers as well as sand dunes, volcanic cinder cones, canyons, mountains and abandoned mines and more.
 Natural features of the preserve include the Kelso Dunes, Marl Mountains, Cima Dome and volcanic formations Hole-in-the-Wall and the Cinder Cone Lava Beds.
 Find out more about Mojave National Preserve Here.